Sunxkissed/Sunxkissed.github.io/_pages/about.md

 - *2022.09* First-class Academic Scholarship of the University of Science and Technology of China.
 - *2022.06* HarmonyOS Developer Competition - Global Campus AI Algorithm Elite Track, Star Excellence Award (7/1000+)

-# 📖 Educations
-- *2022.09 - present*, Master student, University of Science and Technology of China.
-- *2018.09 - 2022.06*, Undergraduate, Dalian Universuty of Technology.

 # 🐣 Invited Talks
 - *2024.08*, Review of Anomaly Detection Applications and Outlook for Extreme Event Forecasting. @ Tsinghua University
 - *2024.04*, Application and Research of Diffusion model within Timeseries Anomaly Detection. @ Beijing Jiaotong University